The Wigner Current for Open Quantum Systems: acknowledgements

 \section{acknowledgements}

 We thank Paul Nation for helpful discussions, as well as John Hudson and Susan Schwarz for their assistance with using the Dartmouth Discovery Cluster.
-This work was supported by the National Science Foundation under Grant No. DMR-1507383.
+W. F. B. and A. J. R. were supported by the National Science Foundation under Grant No. DMR-1807785.
+W. F. B. also gratefully acknowledges support of a \textit{Gordon F. Hull} Dartmouth graduate fellowship.
+M. P. B. and O. D. F. were supported by the National Science Foundation under Grant No. DMR-1507383.